-General surgery residents study with division faculty during transplant service rotations in the first and third years of training.
+General surgery residents study with Division of Transplantation faculty during transplant service rotations in the first and third years of training.
 At all levels, residents can participate in both the kidney and liver transplant components of the program in addition to organ retrieval surgery.

-Emory general surgery residents often do their research sabbaticals in the Transplant Immunology Laboratory by applying for research fellowship positions.
-Various former fellows have received awards, published in prestigious journals, and advanced to other fellowships and faculty positions.
+Emory general surgery residents can choose to do their research sabbaticals with faculty mentors in the Division's transplant immunology research program.
+Former research residents have received awards, published in prestigious journals, and advanced to fellowships and faculty positions.